-^c Ritasya várasi kshayam-yajnasya nivásasthánam sambhaktosi, thou art possessed of the place of the abode of the sacrifice, termed Rita, or the true, as giving unfailing reward; or Rita may mean water, when the expression, thou abidest in the dwelling of the water, is equivalent to the sender of rain, thence behold the intermediate (firmament bright) with the rays (of the sun): for this, Indra, the searcher (of rain, is) the searcher after cattle, for (the benefit of) his kindred (worshippers), and knows in due course (the season of the rain).
+3. INDRA, in whatsoever rite (the priests) from of old have placed the brilliant (sacrificial) food for thee upon the altar, in that place of sacrifice thou abidest : do thou declare that (rite), that men may thence behold the intermediate (firmament bright) with the rays (of the sun) : for this, INDRA, the searcher (of rain, is) the searcher after cattle, for (the benefit of) his kindred (worshippers); and knows in due course (the season of the rain).

-4. Thy exploits, Indra, are worthy to be glorified; now, verily, as well as in former times, when thou didst open the cloud for the Angirasas, restoring to them their cattle^b-conquer for us, fight for us, as thou didst for them: humble in behalf of those who present libations, him who offers no worship; him who rages against us, and offers no worship.
+4. Thy exploits, INDRA, are worthy to be glorified; now, verily, as well as in former times, when thou didst open the cloud for the Angirasas, restoring to them their cattle-conquer for us, fight for us, as thou didst for them : humble in behalf of those who present librations, him who offers no worship; him who rages against us, and offers no worship.